 S-101 Geo Feature: Light Air Obstruction (P) (S-101 DCEG Clause 19.5)

 All instances of encoding of the S-57 Object class LIGHTS having attribute CATLIT containing value 6 (air obstruction light) and its binding attributes will be converted automatically to an instance of the S-101 Feature type Light Air Obstruction during the automated conversion process.
-However, Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Light Air Obstruction in S-101:
+However, Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Light Air Obstruction in S-101:

+colour (COLOUR)

 light characteristic (LITCHR)

 See S-101 DCEG clause 19.5 for the listings of allowable values.
-Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
-Data Producers are advised to check any populated values for LITCHR on LIGHTS and amend appropriately.
+Values populated in S-57 for these attributes other than the allowable values will not be converted across to S-101.
+Data Producers are advised to check any populated values for COLOUR and LITCHR on LIGHTS and amend appropriately.

 Types and functions of lights